Timeline of the Red Sea crisis: 2025

-Two missiles launched from Yemen on 5 April fell far outside Israeli borders.
-Saudi media meanwhile reported the deployment of an additional THAAD air defense system battery and two Patriot air defense system batteries.
-During the day, President Trump also published a video during the day showing a purported bombing of Houthis in an earlier airstrike, however pro-Houthi media reported that it was an Eid gathering in Al Hudaydah Governorate of people not connected to the group.
+On 5 April, President Trump published a video during the day showing a purported bombing of Houthis in an earlier airstrike, however pro-Houthi media reported that it was an Eid gathering in Al Hudaydah Governorate of people not connected to the group.
 Moammar al-Eryani, the Minister of Information of the internationally recognised Yemeni government, stated that around 70 Houthi members were killed in the airstrike, in addition to members of the Islamic Revolutionary Guard Corps.